HL7/davinci-epdx/input/pagecontent/PDexPriorAuthorization.md

 The PDex Prior Authorization profile has been created to enable payers to provide members with information about their Prior Authorizations and any change in status in those Prior Authorizations.

+Prior Authorizations can be identified by the ExplanationOfBenefit.use = preauthorization.

 Go to [PDex Prior Authorization profile](StructureDefinition-pdex-priorauthorization.html)

 [Next Page - US Core Procedure](USCoreProcedure.html)